Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Acknowledgements

 \section{Acknowledgements}

-AV and AM acknowledge support from ANID FONDECYT Regular 1181797.
+We wish to thank the anonymous reviewers for thoughtful and constructive reports that helped us improve our manuscript.
+AV and FAG acknowledges support from ANID FONDECYT Regular 1211370.
 AV acknowledges support from DIDULS PTE192137.
-FAG and DP acknowledge support from ANID FONDECYT Regular 1181264.
+AM acknowledges support from ANID FONDECYT Regular 1212046.
+FAG and AM gratefully acknowledge support by the ANID BASAL project FB210003.
 FAG, AM, DP and IG acknowledge funding from the Max Planck Society through a “Partner Group” grant.
 IG acknowledges financial support from CONICYT Programa de Astronom\'ia, Fondo ALMA-CONICYT 2017 31170048.
 FM acknowledges support through the Program "Rita Levi Montalcini" of the Italian MUR.
 CSF acknowledges support from European Research Council (ERC) Advanced Investigator grant DMIDAS (GA 786910).
 This work was also supported by the Consolidated Grant for Astronomy at Durham (ST/L00075X/1).
 This work made use the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grants ST/H008519/1 and ST/K00087X/1, STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure